 You will be taught through demonstrations and examples of jewellery that show how these skills have been implemented.
 You will be given technical notes, and support and advice as to how your work can be developed.

 Are there any other costs?
 Is there anything I need to bring?

 All the basic tools and equipment you will need for this course are provided.
-City Lit will also provide some basic materials in reasonable quantities, such as base metals (copper, gilding metal, etc.) and other materials (paper, pens, etc.) chemicals (pickle, borax, etc.) and sundries (polishing compound, etc.).
+City Lit will also provide some basic materials in reasonable quantities, such as base metals (copper, brass etc.) and other materials (paper, pens, etc.) chemicals (pickle, borax, etc.) and sundries (polishing compound, etc.).

 You will need to provide your own metal if wishing to work in silver or on a large scale.